Multi-Interval Energy-Reserve Co-Optimization with SoC-Dependent Bids from Battery Storage: Appendix

-Third, we establish a performance guarantee and numerical evaluation of SoC-dependent EDCR bids over the standard SoC-independent bids.
-In particular, we show in Theorem~\ref{thm:ProfitEnergy} that, given any SoC-independent bids, we propose an optimization to find {\em EDCR bids}\footnote{From Definition~\ref{def:EDCR}, EDCR bid is the bid satisfying the EDCR condition.} with higher storage profitability under certain assumptions.
-We further relax these assumptions in the simulation and empirically demonstrate that EDCR bids can increase storage profits by 28\%-150\% over SoC-independent bids in an energy-reserve co-optimized market.
+Third, we establish a performance guarantee and numerical evaluation of SoC-dependent EDCR bids over standard SoC-independent bids.
+In particular, we show in Theorem~\ref{thm:ProfitEnergy} that, given any SoC-independent bids, we propose an optimization to find EDCR bids with higher storage profitability under certain assumptions.
+We further relax these assumptions in the simulation and empirically demonstrate that EDCR bids can increase storage profits by 28\%-150\% over SoC-independent bids in the energy-reserve co-optimized market.